SEXUAL HARASSMENT POLICY TEMPLATE 2021

 - No occupation is immune from sexual harassment, but the incidence of harassment is higher in workplaces that have traditionally excluded women, including both blue-collar jobs like construction and white-collar ones like medicine and science.
-Women working in industries with a high proportion of low-wage jobs, such as foodservice and agriculture, also report high incidences of sexual harassment.
+Women working in industries with a high proportion of low-wage jobs, such as hospitality, retail or agriculture also report high incidences of sexual harassment.

 - Few victims of harassment formally make a complaint to their employers or file a charge with fair employment agencies.
 Indeed, according to surveys 70 per cent to close to 90 per cent do not.
 Women are reluctant to make allegations of sexual harassment for a number of reasons, including fear of losing their jobs or otherwise hurting their careers, fear of not being believed, the belief that nothing can or will be done about the harassment, and embarrassment or shame at being harassed.

 - Women experience harassment by supervisors, co-workers and even customers and clients.
 Men also experience